Mobility Panel - When Mobility Becomes a Societal Project

 These awards were received in collaboration with her colleagues Ralf Müller (BI Norwegian Business School) and Shankar Sankaran (University of Technology Sydney).

 A seasoned engineer and recognized executive leader, Renée Amilcar has served as President and Chief Executive Officer of Mobilité Infra Québec (MIQ) since September 2025.
-She is leading the establishment of the agency, whose mission is to analyze opportunities, plan, and deliver complex public transportation projects across Québec, with the goal of improving efficiency in project planning and ensuring rigorous execution.
+She is leading the establishment of the agency, whose mission is to conduct opportunity analyses, planning, and delivery of complex public transportation projects across Québec, with the objective of ensuring greater efficiency in planning and rigorous execution.

-With a strategic vision focused on performance, innovation, and public service, she brings more than 25 years of operational experience in complex and highly regulated environments.
+With a strategic vision focused on performance, innovation, and service to citizens, she brings more than 25 years of operational experience in complex and highly regulated environments.

-Before joining MIQ, Ms. Amilcar served as General Manager of OC Transpo (City of Ottawa) starting in 2021.
-Under her leadership, she restored technical rigor, rebuilt public trust, and mobilized teams around a culture of performance and transparency, at a time when the organization was facing several critical operational and reputational challenges related to the light rail network.
+Before joining MIQ, Ms. Amilcar served as General Manager of OC Transpo, the public transit agency of the City of Ottawa, beginning in 2021.
+Under her leadership, she introduced technical rigor, restored public trust, and mobilized teams around a culture of performance and transparency, at a time when the organization was facing several operational and reputational challenges related to the light rail network.

 Prior to that, she spent 19 years at the Société de transport de Montréal (STM), where she rose through the ranks to oversee the entire bus network and its more than 5,300 employees.
 She notably led one of the largest fleet expansions in Montréal’s history, negotiated major collective agreements, and supported the transition toward more sustainable and electrified operations.

-In 2023, she became the first woman in 138 years to serve as President of the International Association of Public Transport (UITP).
-In this role, she represented nearly 2,000 member organizations across more than 100 countries and played a key role in global discussions on sustainable mobility, equity, technological innovation, and public transportation financing.
+In 2023, she became the first woman to serve as President of the International Association of Public Transport (UITP) in its 138-year history.
+In this role, she represented nearly 2,000 member organizations across more than 100 countries and played a key role in international discussions on sustainable mobility, equity, technological innovation, and public transportation financing.

-In April 2024, she was invited to the United Nations as UITP President—another first in the organization’s history—where she delivered a compelling speech on the importance of public transportation and its essential role in sustainable development.
+In April 2024, Renée was invited to the United Nations, as UITP President—another first in the organization’s history—where she delivered a compelling speech on the importance of public transportation and its essential role in sustainable development.

-Recognized for her mobilizing leadership, expertise in operations and heavy infrastructure management, and strong partnership-building abilities, Ms. Amilcar is known for her human-centered approach, strategic mindset, and ability to transform complex challenges into opportunities for progress and development.
+Recognized for her mobilizing leadership, expertise in operations and heavy infrastructure management, and strong ability to build partnerships, Ms. Amilcar is known for her human-centered approach, strategic vision, and ability to transform challenging contexts into opportunities for progress and development.
 Her career reflects a constant commitment to making mobility more efficient, accessible, resilient, and environmentally responsible.

 Topics Covered

-This panel will explore the major issues surrounding large-scale mobility and infrastructure projects:
+This panel will explore the major questions surrounding these transformative infrastructure projects: